openfaas/openfaas.github.io/_posts/2019-08-20-serverless-static-sites.md

 ## Check out your brand new site!

 After creating the `FunctionIngress` our IngressOperator will detect the recently created CRD and create a Kubernetes Ingress record.
-If you are using TLS this ingress will be decorated with annotations that the CertManager then detects and creates the TLS certificate for your site.
+If you are using TLS this ingress will be decorated with annotations that the cert-manager then detects and creates the TLS certificate for your site.

 Check the ingress record: